The male zebra finch creates a unique song by drawing inspiration from its parent or tutor

 The social life of the zebra finch revolves around large flocks of about 100 individuals (or only about 50 as the breeding time approaches).
 These birds do most of their hunting, roosting, and preening in close proximity to other members of the flocks.
 While they do sometimes travel together a few miles in search of food, flocks also have a defined home range from which they rarely stray for long.
 Zebra finches are quite friendly and gregarious; they have the ability to recognize and distinguish other individuals, but they will also sometimes chase away outsiders from their home range.

 One of the most interesting aspects of zebra finch behavior is the male’s ability to create beautiful songs to attract a mate.
 They learn to sing from a father or male tutor and then gradually begin to practice the song over the first few weeks of their lives.
 One study suggests they even lip sync in their sleep, perhaps as a way to package and store long-term information about the song in the brain.
-The tutor’s song functions as a template, but the chick will add their own variations over time.
+The tutor’s song functions as a template, but the chick will add its own variations over time.
 In this way, no two songs are exactly the same.
 While bird song is a male-only behavior, both sexes are able to make several complex sounds to communicate with each other.

 This finch is an omnivorous bird, although the bulk of its diet consists of plant matter.